mattermost/mattermost-handbook/operations/business-operations/analytics/metrics-definitions.md

 #### MAU Events

-Currently, only a subset of possible events, dubbed "whitelist" events, count towards MAU.
+Currently only a subset of possible events, dubbed "whitelist" events, count towards MAU.
+The reason only a subset of events are captured is a result of exceeding Segment's (third-party event logging service) row limit.
+In the future, event logging will transition to rudder (another third-party event logging service), and the list of events that count towards MAU will become more expansive.

 ## Trials